dungeon-revealer/dungeon-revealer/README.md

 #### Prebuilt app

-Download the app for your system from [here](https://github.com/apclary/dungeon-revealer/releases).
+**Download the app for your system from the [releases page](https://github.com/apclary/dungeon-revealer/releases).**
+We provide builds for Windows, Linux, and OSX.

 Either double click the app or open a command prompt in the same directory as the app and run from there.
 Running from the command prompt will present connection information and some debugging.